Spin-Wave Doppler Shift by Magnon Drag in Magnetic Insulators

-In this Letter, we formulate the dynamics of long-wavelength coherent magnons of thin YIG films in the presence of large magnon currents that are pumped by stripline microwaves, as depicted in Fig.~\ref{nonlinear_YIG}, or injected thermally or electrically via Pt contacts.
-We predict an interaction-induced drag effect, in the form of a magnonic Doppler effect, on the magnon velocities, that tilts the spin-wave dispersion.
-The associated physics differs strongly from the magnon-drag by phonon \cite{phonon} or electron \cite{electron,instability_Doppler1,instability_Doppler2,Duine_Doppler} currents by its nonlinearity origin.
-Its phenomenology is intriguingly similar to an interfacial Dzyaloshinskii-Moriya interaction (DMI) \cite{DMI1,DMI2,DMI_Moon}.
-The polarization-momentum locked AC magnetic field emitted by a microwave stripline \cite{poineering_1,poineering_2,stripline_chirality} coherently populates magnon states at one side of the stripline through the chiral pumping effect, with a unidirectional magnon current that simultaneously modifies the magnon dispersion.
-Incoherent magnon accumulations injected thermally or electrically propagate diffusely and generate a magnon current proportional to their density gradient.
-At a critical value of any of these, the magnon excitation energy touches zero at a particular momentum, indicating an instability of the ground state with constant magnetization.
-Around this critical driving, we predict a maximum of the magnonic spin current accompanied with a strong breaking of the chirality in magnetization excitation by striplines.
-Our work points out the importance of the backaction of magnon currents on magnetic orders in the realization of large spin currents in magnetic insulators, providing a different scenario to the nonlinearity by populations.
+In this Letter, we formulate the dynamics of long-wavelength coherent magnons of thin YIG films in the presence of large magnon currents that are pumped by stripline microwaves as depicted in Fig.~\ref{nonlinear_YIG}.
+The polarization-momentum locked AC magnetic field emitted by a microwave stripline \cite{poineering_1,poineering_2,stripline_chirality} coherently populates magnon states at one side of the stripline with a unidirectional magnon current.
+We report here that (i) magnon interactions limit the magnitude of this magnon current and the chirality of the pumping, and (ii) an interaction-induced drag effect by the spin current on the magnon dynamics in the form of a magnonic Doppler shift that tilts the spin-wave dispersion into the current direction.
+The physics of the reported Doppler effect differs strongly from the magnon-drag by phonon \cite{phonon} or electron \cite{electron,instability_Doppler1,instability_Doppler2,Duine_Doppler} currents.
+Its phenomenology is intriguingly similar to an interfacial Dzyaloshinskii-Moriya interaction (DMI) \cite{DMI1,DMI2,DMI_Moon}, but can be tuned by the excitation power.
+Interaction renders a linear (rather than quadratic) dependence of the excited spin current amplitude at small driving currents.
+When the drive currents reach a critical value the Doppler shift leads to a dispersion in which the magnon energy vanishes for a finite momentum state, which corresponds to an instability of the ferromagnetic order.
+However, for stronger drives, higher-order magnon interactions stabilize the magnetization ground state and suppress the spin-wave instability by breaking the chirality of chiral pumping.
+We thereby predict a maximum spin current that is close to but (in the absence of a DMI assist) not large enough to cause a spin-wave instability.

-\textit{Model and formalism.}---We consider an in-plane magnetized YIG film with thickness $s=\mathcal{O}(10)$~nm, with surface normal oriented along the $\hat {\mathbf{x}}$-direction.
-An in-plane static magnetic field $\mathbf{H} _{\mathrm{app}}$ is applied at an angle $\varphi$ to the stripline $\hat{\mathbf{z}}$-direction (Fig.~\ref{nonlinear_YIG}).
+\textit{Maximal spin current.}---We consider an in-plane magnetized YIG film with thickness $s=\mathcal{O}(10)$~nm and saturated magnetization $M_{s}$, with surface normal oriented along the $\hat{\mathbf{x}}$-direction.
+An in-plane static magnetic field $\mathbf{H}_{\mathrm{app}}$ is applied at an angle $\varphi$ to the stripline $\hat{\mathbf{z}}$-direction (Fig.~\ref{nonlinear_YIG}).
 The Hamiltonian of the magnetic order reads

 where $\mu_{0}$ is the vacuum permeability, $\alpha_{\mathrm{ex}}$ is the exchange stiffness, and $\mathbf{M}$ is the magnetization.
 We disregard anisotropies \cite{dipolar_exchange_1,dipolar_exchange_2} because the crystal ones are small in YIG, while the dipolar ones are strongly suppressed in the thin film limit \cite{Bayer,chiral_excitation}.
 The exchange length in YIG is $\lambda_{\mathrm{ex}}=2\pi\sqrt{\alpha_{\mathrm{ex}}}=109$~nm since $\alpha_{\mathrm{ex}}=3\times10^{-16}$~m$^{2}$ \cite{Klingler,one_wire}.
 The magnetization dynamics then obeys a Landau-Lifshitz-Gilbert (LLG) equation